The journey to the inner light

 In the meantime, the book was born over a year ago, as was her now-born daughter Bloom.
 Daisy has already received many reactions.
 "Everyone takes away different insights from the book and that is what makes it so special.
 I get to know my own book all the time.
 I think that's great!

-"I found it difficult to 'let go' of the book towards the printer.
-Often, things don't turn out quite the way we imagined them.
+"I found it difficult to 'let go' of the book toward the printer.
+Often something like that doesn't come out quite the same as how it was conceived anyway.
 You then have to make concessions.
-But that is not the case with NPN Drukkers .
+However, that is not the case with NPN Printing.
 I could really trust them and they thought along with us in a fantastic way.
-Without NPN Drukkers it would not have been the same book - in a positive sense.
+Without NPN Printing it wouldn't have been the same book - in a positive sense."

 The feeling had to be right